 The theme of the conference was The Future of Content.
-The day consisted of a series of talks centered around content, the emerging trends and technologies that are influencing how audiences behave, and how businesses can stay relevant.
+The day consisted of a series of talks centred around content, the emerging trends and technologies that are influencing how audiences behave, and how businesses can stay relevant.

 The conference offered a diverse mix of speakers who covered a range of topics within the sphere of content; from how to establish your tone of voice to how to cut through increasingly saturated social feeds.

 We’re going to focus on two key topics from Creative North that align specifically with our approach here at Club.
 The first is tone of voice.
 The second is authenticity.

 Sometimes abbreviated to TOV, tone of voice is how your business communicates with your audience.
 It isn’t what you say, but rather how you say it.

 At Creative North, tone of voice was the central theme of talks by Anna Pickard, Head of Brand Communications at Slack and Nick Parker, founder of the agency That Explains Things.

 And as Anna put it during her talk, ‘The culture turned inwards makes the product.
 The culture turned outwards makes the brand.’